Jerry Lewis: New projects, reunion with Dino and more

 His television appearances during this period included Good Morning America, The Dick Cavett Show, NBC Follies, Celebrity Sportsman, Cher, Dinah!, Tony Orlando and Dawn.
 As Lewis continued to annually emcee his telethons, one of the most memorable was the 1976 show, where on that broadcast, unrehearsed, Sinatra offered to bring an old friend on stage.
 From the wings came Dean Martin, as the audience cheered.
 Lewis was stunned by the surprise, but he embraced Martin and they exchanged jokes for several minutes.

 In 1976, producer Alexander H. Cohen signed Lewis to star in a revival of Olsen and Johnson's musical-comedy revue Hellzapoppin.
 "I do think that to succeed today, a comedy revue requires a larger-than-life comic", Cohen told syndicated columnist Jack O'Brian.
 "That is why I have engaged Jerry Lewis to star in the new production of Hellzapoppin, which I'm preparing for the coming season."
 Cohen had revived Hellzapoppin as a TV special in 1972, and was impressed by the contributions of Lynn Redgrave; he signed her to appear opposite Lewis.
 This was Lewis's first Broadway show, and was so eagerly awaited that NBC-TV promised Cohen $1,000,000 for the rights to broadcast the opening night live on national television.

 Out-of-town tryouts were staged in Washington, D.C., Baltimore, and Boston to excellent business but mixed reviews.
 There was turmoil behind the scenes, as comedy star Lewis dominated the production and had serious arguments with producer Cohen, co-star Redgrave, and writer-adaptor Abe Burrows.
 "Lewis and Miss Redgrave had been having a much-publicized feud", according to an account in the Pittsburgh Press.
 "He would neither rehearse nor perform any songs with her, reports said."
 The backstage chaos extended to several sudden cast changes during the Boston run.

 On January 18, 1977, NBC executives flew to Boston to see the show, and their reactions were so negative that Cohen closed the show immediately and canceled both the Broadway engagement and the TV spectacular, forfeiting the million-dollar payment from NBC.
 "It's not ready for Broadway and cannot be made so in three remaining weeks before the opening", Cohen said.
 Cohen's spokesman subsequently announced that the stars would be replaced: "Recasting means recasting, and that's it."

+That's Life, a senior citizen's take on Animal House, was to be Lewis's next film to star Ruth Gordon, Danny Thomas and Al Lewis.
+Filming was set to begin, but stopped after a week due to lack of funds.
+Then went on to appear as ringmaster on the CBS special Circus of the Stars.